Alternating minimization algorithm with initialization analysis for r-local and k-sparse unlabeled sensing: Related Work

+We note that the problem in \eqref{eq:model} is referred to as the single-view (multi-view) unlabeled sensing problem for $m = 1$ ($m > 1$).
+For the single-view problem, we represent the problem as $\y = \P^* \B \x^* + \w$ where $\y$, $\x^*$, and $\w$ denote the variables analogous to $\Y$, $\X^*$ and $\W$ respectively.
+The work in \cite{unnikrishnan2018unlabeled} formulated the single-view unlabeled sensing problem and established that $n = 2d$ measurements are both necessary and sufficient for the recovery of $\x^*$.
+Subsequent works \cite{Dokmanic, pananjady} generalized this result and developed an information-theoretic inachievability analysis.

-For single-view unlabeled sensing, algorithms based on branch and bound and expectation maximization are proposed in \cite{emiya,concave, header_free}.
-These algorithms are applicable to small problem sizes.
-A stochastic alternating minimization approach is proposed in \cite{abid2018stochastic}.
-For multi-view unlabeled sensing, the Levsort subspace matching algorithm was proposed in \cite{Levsort}.
-A subspace clustering approach was proposed in \cite{slawski2020sparse}.
-The works \cite{snr,slawski_two_stage} propose methods based on bi-convex optimization and robust regression, respectively.
-A spectral initialization based method was proposed recently in \cite{icml}.
+For single-view unlabeled sensing, algorithms based on branch and bound and expectation maximization are proposed in \cite{emiya, concave, header_free}, which are suitable for small problem sizes.
+A stochastic alternating minimization approach is introduced in \cite{abid2018stochastic}.
+For multi-view unlabeled sensing, the Levsort subspace matching algorithm was proposed in \cite{Levsort}, and a subspace clustering approach was presented in \cite{slawski2020sparse}.
+The works \cite{snr, slawski_two_stage, icml} propose methods based on bi-convex optimization, robust regression, and spectral initialization, respectively.